Georgia Property Division Lawyers — Marital Property Vs. Separate Property

 If interrogatories are served upon you, we are required to answer them within 30 days.
 We will forward a copy to you with instructions on how to answer them.
 Some of the questions you will be able to answer, and some of them have to be answered with the assistance of our office.
 You are required by law to sign an affidavit swearing that your answers are true and correct, and this must be attached to your answers.
 When you receive your copy, please be sure to get the information back to our office by the time set forth in our letter to you.

 Should you wish for us to represent you in your divorce action, you will be asked to complete a divorce worksheet.
-Download the divorce worksheet from our forms section, or contact our office for more information.
+Contact our office for more information.